wangyipengw1p/VHDL-Xgen/README.md

 \<entityname\> | name
 {-q \<clkFrequency\>} | Unit: MHz.
 Default: 100MHz
 {-d \<dutycycle\>} | Unit: %.
 Default: 50%
-{-pn} | Diffrencial clk.
-Name: "clkn" "clkp"
-{-pr/-nr} | Positive reset/ negative reset. **Default: neg-reset** {-rt \<rst-time\>} | Unit: ns; Default: 1 clk cycle
+{-diff} | Diffrencial clk.
+Name: "clkn" "clkp" {-pr/-nr} | Positive reset/ negative reset. **Default: neg-reset** {-rt \<rst-time\>} | Unit: ns; Default: 1 clk cycle

 Generate the testbench for specific entity. clock is created named "clk", whose frequency is set to &lt;clkFrequency&gt; MHz (default 100MHz).
 If -d is specified, the clk dutycycle is set to &lt;dutucycle&gt; (default 50%).
-If -pn is specified, differencial clk will be generated and named "clkp" and clkn".
+If -diff is specified, differencial clk will be generated and named "clkp" and clkn".
 Reset is auto generated named "rst".
 If -pr is specified, it will be positive reset, otherwise, default setting is negative reset.
 Reset will last for &lt;rst-time&gt; (default one clk cycle), and inverted.

 **example of usage**